python-discord/code-jam-4/README.md

 * Please lint your code, and listen to the linter.
 We recommend **flake8**, and you can use `pipenv run lint` to run it.
 We will be evaluating your style, and unlinted code will lead to point deductions.
 * Remember to work closely with the rest of your team.
 We will deduct points for poor teamwork.
 * Don't overcomplicate this.
-It's better to write a relatively simple app that is 100% feature complete than failing to finish some ambitious project.
+It's better to write a relatively simple app that is 100% feature complete than failing to finish a more ambitious project.
 * For information on how the Code Jam will be judged, please see [this document](https://wiki.pythondiscord.com/wiki/jams/judging).

 # Setting Up